 Hong Kong Unison (HK Unison) is a non-governmental organization founded in 2001 focusing its work on ethnic minority Hong Kong residents and their families.
 HK Unison was founded by Ms. Fermi Wong, a registered social worker in Hong Kong.
 Back in the early 2000s, she encountered ethnic minority youth on the streets during school hours, when later she realized that they did not have places in schools due to discriminatory admission policies.
 Since then, she has stood up for ethnic minorities.
 In 2012, she was awarded the Hong Kong Humanity Award in recognition of her commitment to serve the vulnerable.
 Hong Kong Unison works in two directions: 1.
 Policy advocacy work (e.g. advocating for better Chinese language education policies for ethnic minorities, expanding ethnic minority students’ post-secondary options in education, fighting for equal access to public services), and 2.
 Implementation of programs, such as organizing career guidance programs for ethnic minority students, providing scholarships for ethnic minority students (currently 25) who wish to continue their education or promoting activities for racial harmony and cultural sensitivity in schools.
 HK Unison strives to support the HK ethnic minority community to better integrate into mainstream society and give them full and equal access to rights and services as any HK resident is entitled to.

-EMpower’s 1st grant to Hong Kong Unison will support ethnic minority students from different schools in Hong Kong mainly visited by ethnic minorities to be aspired towards achievable life and career goals aligned to their interests.
-750 students 15 to 18 years old will receive regular life planning and career guidance talks at their schools.
-200 students 16 to 18 years old will be able to sharpen their interview skills, especially via mock interviews, and participate in diverse workplace visits in Hong Kong and Kowloon.
+EMpower’s 2nd grant to Hong Kong Unison will support ethnic minority students to aspire to achievable life and career goals aligned to their interests.
+500 students will receive regular life planning and career guidance talks and workshops at their schools.
+150 students will sharpen their interview skills via mock interviews, and participate in diverse workplace visits on Hong Kong Island and in Kowloon.
+30 students will receive one-on-one counseling and participate in tailor-made workshops to cater to their specific career/life planning needs.
+In addition, a women’s leadership and capacity building mentorship program will be conducted for 10 recipients of Unison’s scholarship program.

 Our Underwriters pay for all of our administrative and fundraising costs, so 100% of your donation goes directly to empowering at-risk youth.